 So...here it is, a professional designer has turned your amazing logo design into a digital format ready for print!

-This is our first Space Camp at Binley Woods Primary School with the support of the Shine Trust.
+We successfully launched our second Space Camp at Binley Woods Primary School with the support of the Shine Trust.

 Space Camp is a programme of residential experiences that can be run in schools and immerse pupils into the amazing world of Space Science.
 The inspirational theme easily links with many areas of the curriculum and provides a wealth of fabulous learning opportunities that will ensure that these are experiences that will create memories that last a lifetime.
 As well as enriching the Science Curriculum it links themes to Art, English, Maths, Drama, PE, PSHE, Computing and Technology.